 After that, I used a damp cloth to wet distress the places I had previously waxed.

 To seal it all in and add a bit of depth, I used my black wax and buffed it to a dull lustre.

 Isn’t that vintage advertisement fun?
 It made me giggle out loud because I found this bin at the Goodwill thrift store…get it…Goodwill soap? woot!

 Those heart cut-outs are still there, but no longer have the cutesy feel.
 Plus, they add a bit of softness to the bin and serve a venting purpose too.

 We all know that doing laundry is a chore of love for those that are precious to us.
 Maybe this fun bin will make it easier to get the dirty clothes where they belong? (wishful mother speaking…)

-If you’d like to make this bin your own, you can find it available in my online shop (SOLD) along with all of my other redeemed furniture, vintage finds, and handmade goods.
+Likewise, if you’d like to make this bin your own, you can find it available in my online shop (SOLD) along with all of my other redeemed furniture, vintage finds, and handmade goods.

 I hope you’ve enjoyed not only this makeover, but the other two as well.
 It’s fun for me to share my inspiration and methods with intent to inspire.

-Do pin and share this farmhouse laundry bin to inspire others too.
+In addition, do pin and share this farmhouse laundry bin to inspire others too.